kaityo256/simple_tfgan/README.md

 * [Hiragana](https://kaityo256.github.io/simple_tfgan/dataset/hiragana.tfrecord)
 * [Font Awesome](https://kaityo256.github.io/simple_tfgan/dataset/fontawesome.tfrecord)

+## Jupyter Notebook

+You can also run it on Jupyter Nootebook.
+Try `jupyter notebook gan_test.ipynb`.

 ## License

 The source codes in this repository are available under Apache 2.0 License.
 See [LICENSE](LICENSE) for details.

-The file `hiragana.py` was written by me.
-The rest of programs, `gan_test.py` and `prepare_data.py` are just extracted ones from [TensorFlow Models](https://github.com/tensorflow/models).
+The files `gan_test.py` and `mnist.py` are just extracted ones from [TensorFlow Models](https://github.com/tensorflow/models).
 So the copyright holders are TensorFlow Authors.
+The rest of files were written by me.